02-003 Code of Conduct_20212-003

 a) compensation authorized by by-law;

-b) such gifts or benefits that normally accompany the responsibilities of office and are
+b) such gifts or benefits that normally accompany the responsibilities of office and

-received as an incident of protocol or social obligation;
+are received as an incident of protocol or social obligation;

-c) a political contribution otherwise reported by law, in the case of Members running for
+c) a political contribution otherwise reported by law, in the case of Members running

-otherwise reported.)
+required to be otherwise reported.)

 d) services provided without compensation by persons volunteering their time;